ken-de-nigerian/payments-router/docs/DOCUMENTATION.md

 ## Introduction

 PayZephyr is a unified payment abstraction layer for Laravel that supports multiple payment providers with automatic fallback, webhooks, and comprehensive transaction logging.
 It provides a clean, fluent API for processing payments across different providers without changing your code.

 ### Key Features

 - **Multiple Payment Providers**: Paystack, Flutterwave, Monnify, Stripe, and PayPal
-- **Automatic Fallback**: Seamlessly switch to backup providers if primary fails
+- **Automatic Fallback**: Seamlessly switch to back up providers if primary fails
 - **Fluent API**: Clean, expressive syntax for payment operations
 - **Idempotency Support**: Prevent duplicate charges with unique keys
 - **Webhook Security**: Secure signature validation for all providers